johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 #### **Model Evaluation**
 #### **Recommendations**
 #### **Contact information**
 the contact information of the two data scientist who work on this project is provided.

-The scientist colaborated equally on this project.
+NB: The scientist colaborated equally on this project.
 - name
 - email
 - phone number